Hills and mills of Mas-Saintes-Puelles

 Description of the walk

-The starting point is in the centre of the village of Mas-Sainte-Puelle, on Place Antoine Monier, where parking is easy in the shade of large plane trees.
+The starting point is in the centre of the village of Mas-Sainte-Puelle, on Place Antoine Monier, where parking is easy, in the shade of large plane trees.

 (2) Ignore a turn-off to the left and continue for about 50 metres.

 (8) At the bottom, leave the wide path and turn right onto a trail.
-Climb back up to the ridge, heading south-east, with beautiful views on both sides.
+Climb back up to the ridge, heading south-east, with lovely views on both sides.
 The path widens and begins to descend.
 Ignore the paths coming from the left and continue east-southeast.
 The path gives way to tarmac (Chemin de la Gare) and joins the D624.

 (16) Follow the D264 to the left.
 At the first junction, turn right onto the D415 towards Cumiès and cross a stream.